Topological piezomagnetic effect in two-dimensional Dirac quadrupole altermagnets: Generalized strain coupling in the orbital altermagnet

+which represents the most general way in which strain can modify the hopping amplitudes of the $s$ and $d$ bands.

-{\it Generalization of strain coupling.} In the main text we have chosen the strain coupling simply as $W_\bk = \chi_\bk = -2t_0(\cos k_x - \cos k_y)$, which amounts t introducing an anisotropy in the $t_0$ hopping with the appropriate $d_{x^2-y^2}$ symmetry.
-As defined in Eq.~\eqref{eq:H0_W}, the most general form of the strain coupling is $W_\bk = \chi_\bk + \bw_\bk \cdot \btau$ and here we briefly comment on additional symmetry-allowed strain couplings that enter via $\bw_\bk$.
+{\it Further generalization.} As defined in Eq.~\eqref{eq:H0_W}, the most general form of the strain coupling in the two-band orbital altermagnet model is $W_\bk = \chi_\bk + \bw_\bk \cdot \btau$.
+Above we determined the form of $\chi_\bk$ and $w_{z,\bk}$, which correspond to intra-band strain terms.
+Here we briefly comment on additional symmetry-allowed strain interband couplings that enter via $\bw_\bk$, in particular $w_{x,\bk}$.
 The requirement is that all terms in $W_\bk$ have the symmetry of the applied strain, which is of $d_{x^2-y^2}$ type.
-The chosen form of $\chi_\bk$ clearly satisfies this requirement.
 An additional term which satisfies this requirement is given by \be w_{x,\bk} = 8t_g \sin k_x \sin k_y (\cos k_x - \cos k_y). \ee This term represents an anisotropic fourth-nearest neighbor interorbital hopping (denoted $t_g$).
 One may recognize that the function $w_{x,\bk}$ takes the form of a square lattice $g$-wave form factor.
 This yields the required $d_{x^2-y^2}$ symmetry since the interorbital hopping is between an $s$-wave orbital and a $d_{xy}$ orbital.
 It is straightforward to determine that this additional term does not change the location of the Dirac points, either in energy or in momentum, and therefore does not affect the topological responses discussed in the main text.